AndrewAtkinsonBernd/FinalProjectSite/README.md

 _To normalize these numbers in a more useful way assigned weights to each individual resource count availability per hexbin area.
 Based on personal and accademic experience an knowledge of the author, benchmarks amounts for each resource were set for a minimum number of that resource needed in a neighborhood (here apx .3 square miles).
 A score of "0" indicates that a neighborhood had the benchmark number of a specific resource within their hexbin, with possitive and negative integer wieghts between "-2" and "2" representing varying levels of lack or excess of that resource (the scoring can be found in the appendix)._

-Here we have combined resource access with poverty weights added, broadly showing that the downtown core has lots of resources, New Orleans East and Desire are broadly low-income and low-resource, with pockets of the city in transition.
-A few spots in the east of the city show some promise, but the area directly east and northeast of the downtown core show the most pronounced areas of low-income, low-resource access.
+Here we have combined wieghted resource access broadly showing that the downtown core is sufficiently recourced (or surpluss resourced), New Orleans East and Desire are broadly low-income and low-resource, with pockets of the city in transition.
+A few spots in the east of the city show some promise, but the area directly east and northeast of the downtown core show the most pronounced areas of low-resource access.

 ### 5. Understand multiplied vulnerability density through Hexbin mapping of weighted resource density inclusive of poverty metric